giulianob/SampleGodotProject/README.md

-This is a sample C# Godot project that follows the [https://giulianob.svbtle.com/godot-csharp-setup](The Ultimate Godot C# Setup Guide) post.
+This is a sample C# Godot project that follows the [The Ultimate Godot C# Setup Guide](https://giulianob.svbtle.com/godot-csharp-setup) post.